 You have a couple of choices for the base depending on what supplies you’ve got lying around.
 You can use a pencil, marker, pen, or highlighter.

 - The vital thing to consider in regards to the base of your capo is that it’s long sufficient to cover the width of the fretboard.

-- In case you have a short pencil or another shorter base, check it by comparing its length to the width of the fretboard.
+- If you have a short pencil or another shorter base, check it by comparing its length to the width of the fretboard.

-- When you use an elastic band, check it to ensure it’s strong enough to hold the base towards the strings.
+- When you use an elastic band, check it to ensure it’s strong enough to hold the base toward the strings.